-Once a secret remote beach hard to access, Laem Singh is now almost a tourist attraction on itself, blame it on internet.
-Three rows of beach chairs, not less than six restaurants and bars, access stair as wide as a highway… it can accommodate a serious crowd on a sunny day.
-Parking is scarce and expensive (40 baht for a car) and if the stairs to go downhill are easy to walk down, you might be surprised how steep they are on the way up… or was it that Singha beer I had?
+Once a secret remote beach hard to access, Laem Singh became a massive tourist attraction on itself, blame it on the internet.
+Three rows of beach chairs, not less than six restaurants and bars, access stair as wide as a highway.
+It could accommodate a serious crowd on a sunny day.
+Parking was scarce and expensive (40 baht for a car).

-Lunch on the beach is surprisingly good, price is a just a bit higher than usual but once you’ve been climbing those stairs, you’ll forgive them.
-Two restaurants stand out a bit from the others: Da Ali, an Italian-Thai restaurant run by a popular Muslim guy who has acquired a word to mouth reputation, and ‘Lame Singh Restaurant’ with it’s funny misspelled name.
-A good point: toilets are really clean compared to what the old horrible wreck was in the past…
+Lunch on the beach was surprisingly good, and the price was just a bit higher than usual.
+Two restaurants were famous: Da Ali, an Italian-Thai restaurant run by a popular Muslim guy who has acquired a word to mouth reputation, and ‘Lame Singh Restaurant’ with its funny misspelt name.